 For Decoration (optional)

-- Add the first ingredients into one heavy bottom pan and let everything simmer for 20 minutes on low heat.
-In case the sauce gets too thick, feel free to add some water or juice.
+- Add the first ingredients into a heavy bottom pan and let everything simmer for 20 minutes on low heat.
+If the sauce gets too thick, feel free to add some water or juice.

 - Remove the rosemary spring and let the cranberry sauce cool completely.

-- Decorate with orange zest, rosemary sprig and serve it cold or at room temperature.
+- Decorate with orange zest and a rosemary sprig, and serve it cold or at room temperature.

-- This sauce is freezer friendly, and make ahead dish
+- This sauce is freezer friendly, and can be a make ahead dish.

 - Cranberry sauce goes well with several types of protein including pork, turkey, chicken, and lamb.